Dirty Sanchez (TV series): Series 1: Front End and Rear End (2003)

 Series one featured eight episodes and focused on each of the Sanchez members.
 Each episode would have them, friends and family talking about each of the Sanchez members on a certain topic the episode is about, with stunts performed in between each part of the interviews.
 The last episode had a psychiatrist review each of the Sanchez members behavior throughout the series.

-The first series received mixed reactions, with some people calling it a lackluster imitation of the American show Jackass, while others complained that it pushed the boundaries of taste too far, due to the extreme stunts and strong profanity, as well as full-frontal male nudity.
+The first series received mixed reactions.
+Some people called it a lackluster imitation of the American show Jackass; others complained that it pushed the boundaries of taste too far due to the extreme stunts and strong profanity, as well as full-frontal male nudity.
 The boys are praised by others for their fun-loving hedonism and courage in their dangerous stunts.
 One review claims "They make Jackass look like the Royal Shakespeare Company", and also on the cover of the Dirty Sanchez: The Movie DVD, there is a similar quote by MAXIM saying "Makes Jackass Look Like The Teletubbies."